jazzband/django-constance/docs/index.rst

 --------

 * Easily migrate your static settings to dynamic settings.
-* Admin interface to edit the dynamic settings.
+* Edit the dynamic settings in the Django admin interface.

 .. image:: screenshot2.png